 |Photojournalist: • David Bulit|

 Construction on the Fenway Hotel began in 1924, but the project stalled due to financial problems.
 It wasn’t until Clearwater developer, George H. Bowles, decided to invest in the hotel for a controlling interest.
 Construction on the hotel was finally completed in 1927.
-Designed by Herman Everett Wendell who also designed the Suwanee Hotel in St. Petersburg, the Tampa Bay Times called the hotel building Dunedin’s “most historically valuable structure”.
+Designed by Herman Everett Wendell who also designed the Suwanee Hotel in St. Petersburg, the Tampa Bay Times called the hotel building Dunedin’s “most historically valuable structure.”

-In 2013, Pennsylvania hotelier James Bower and his daughter Christy Bower, had plans to raze the building and rebuilding it in the same architectural style, but the plans fell through the PNC Bank failed to respond to his offer.
+In 2013, Pennsylvania hotelier James Bower and his daughter Christy Bower had plans to raze the building and rebuild it in the same architectural style, but the plans fell through the PNC Bank failed to respond to his offer.
 A new plan was submitted the following year which included razing and rebuilding the hotel, but also having it raised off the ground on top of a parking garage and adding townhomes behind the building.

 As their plan stalled, the Taoist Tai Chi Society of the USA saw an opportunity to turn the property into their national headquarters.
-On June 13, 2014 the property was purchased for $2.8M and renovations began in June 2015.
+On June 13, 2014, the property was purchased for $2.8M and renovations began in June 2015.